 Spanish language version MP4 file:

 We encourage you to use this video as if it were your own in sharing the Good News.
 The following tutorial is provided to walk you through the process of downloading the video from this post, uploading it to Facebook, and creating a Facebook ad.
 Although it uses the Easter video, the process is the same.

 FacebookÂ automatically plays videos uploaded to the site which is why we recommend this option.
 If the downloading and uploading process is a challenge, feel free to simply post a link to the video on YouTube in your invitation.

 To find out more of what we have discovered along the way, please read Nurya Love Parishâ€™s helpful post 7 Lessons from the Video Experiment.Â

-There is no charge for using this video, it is simply our gift to you in the busyness of the season.
+There is no charge for using this video, it is simply our gift to you.

 The Acts 8 Movement

 You may use this video without concern for copyright infringement or incurring any fees for this usage.Â We created this video using original video recorded for this project together with clips purchased from videoblock.com and are using them within that licensing agreement.
 Everyone participatingÂ donated their time and work product to the project, and the parents of the two children whose voices are in the video approve of their taking part in the project.